djdyer/my-social-api/README.md

 ⬇️

-Must first ... with the following commands:
+Must first initialize with the following commands:

 ```
 npm i